Rachnerd/angular1workshop/README.md

 ```

 ##1.7
-If everything is setup correctly, the resolve function can now return a load function and the ClientCtrl can retrieve a already loaded client.
+If everything is setup correctly, the resolve function can now return a load function and the ClientCtrl can retrieve an already loaded client.
 ```javascript
 resolve: {
     client: function (ClientLoader) {